weecology/lab-manual/UF-Policies:-PCARDS.md

 * Billing Address: University of FLorida, PO Box 110430, Gainesville FL 32611-0430
 * Billing Phone Number: 352-392-1331.
 * PCard are now Chip and Pin cards, so you may need your PIN when using the card in stores.
+* If you use with a PIN, the vendor may ask for a p number/project code/somesuch thing.
+You can just say the name of the project it's for, it's not a specific value.

 ## Using the Pcard